Estate Planning Essentials

 "Just the facts ma'am; just the estate planning facts."
 Designed to give a quick overview of estate planning essentials, this course surveys wills, living trusts, gifts, marital property, and probate avoidance.
 Will and trust types are examined in the context of general estate and gift taxation.
 Designed to eliminate estate problems and death taxes, the emphasis is on practical solutions that are cost effective.
 Talk about having it all in an overview course - there is even a quick review of immediate postmortem death tax planning and filling out the Form 706.

-- Identify basic estate planning elements noting the importance of well-drafted legal documents and specify the key team participants in-cluding their roles in estate planning process.
+- Identify basic estate planning elements recognizing the importance of well-drafted legal documents and specify the key team participants including their roles in the estate planning process.

-- Determine the major steps in the probate process, identify ways to make transfers outside the probate system including the use of a trust, specify estate tax techniques that save death taxes while retaining max-imum control, and select categories estate-planning facts.
+- Determine the major steps in the probate process, identify ways to make transfers outside the probate system including the use of a trust, specify estate tax techniques that save death taxes while retaining maximum control, and identify estate-planning facts.

 - Identify potential death taxes including federal estate tax as it applies to various size estates, specify the principal taxes that impact death taxation, and determine the expiration of the death tax credit.

-- Determine what constitutes a taxable estate under §2501 noting what assets are included in a gross estate using basic categories of property and transfers.
+- Determine what constitutes a taxable estate under §2501 specifying what assets are included in a gross estate using basic categories of property and transfers.

-- Specify estate deductions allowed under federal estate tax law noting their tax advantages and disadvantages.
+- Specify estate deductions allowed under federal estate tax law stating their tax advantages and disadvantages.

-- Determine the value a decedent’s assets using permitted elections, recognize the use of the Form 706 to pay any estate tax due, select the tax basis of estate assets noting how common transactions affect prop-erty basis under §1014.
+- Determine the value of a decedent’s assets using permitted elections, recognize the use of Form 706 to pay any estate tax due, select the tax basis of estate assets stating how common transactions affect property basis under §1014.

-- Identify the various gift tax exclusions, specify the tax treatment of below-market loans, recall the gift tax marital deduction requirements, determine the tax consequences of giving various assets noting factors to consider when gifting, and recognize the use of the Form 709 to compute and pay federal gift tax.
+- Identify the various gift tax exclusions, specify the tax treatment of below-market loans, recall the gift tax marital deduction requirements, determine the tax consequences of giving various assets specifying factors to consider when gifting, and recognize the use of Form 709 to compute and pay federal gift tax.

-- Identify the relationship of parties in a trust, reasons to establish a trust, and types of trusts noting their estate planning function.
+- Identify the relationship of parties in a trust, reasons to establish a trust, and types of trusts specifying their estate planning function.